hostbuster/mam/README.md

 ## Graph configuration (JSON)

-You can define instruments and their parameters using a JSON graph file and pass it with `--graph path.json`.
+You can define instruments and their parameters using a JSON rack file and pass it with `--rack path.json`.
+By default, relative paths are resolved against the current working directory.
+If a relative rack path isn’t found, the loader will also try `examples/rack/` and any additional directories listed in the `MAM_SEARCH_PATHS` environment variable (colon-separated).

 ### Schema (v1)
 See `docs/schema.graph.v1.json` for a machine-readable schema.